-Siena is taking significant steps to safeguard our community as we plan our recovery from the coronavirus (COVID-19) global pandemic.
+Siena is taking significant steps to safeguard our community in preparation for the start of the fall 2020 semester on Monday, August 24.
 The latest updates can be found below and our FAQ page will be updated regularly as the situation evolves.

 Summer 2020: All summer courses will be offered remotely or online.